-1. Secondary Emphasis in History and Literature. . .
-A minor research project.

-2. Secondary Emphasis in Performance. . .
-A recital.

-3. Secondary Emphasis in Conducting. . .
-Conducting recital or research project in literature.

-4. Secondary Emphasis in Theory and Composition. . .
-Composition or research project.

-5. Secondary Emphasis in Music Education. . .
-A minor research project.

-6. Secondary Emphasis outside of music. . .Creative project in areas outside of School of Music will be administered by the candidate's committee.
+- 1. Secondary Emphasis in History and Literature. . .
+A minor research project. - 2.
+Secondary Emphasis in Performance. . .
+A recital. - 3.
+Secondary Emphasis in Conducting...Conducting recital or research project in literature. - 4.
+Secondary Emphasis in Theory and Composition...Composition or research project. - 5.
+Secondary Emphasis in Music Education. . .
+A minor research project. - Secondary Emphasis outside of music. . .
+Creative project in areas outside of School of Music will be administered by the candidate's committee.

-If the candidate qualifies in his secondary emphasis at a primary level proficiency, he may, with the approval of his doctoral committee and the department chairman of his primary and secondary areas, incorporate his secondary creative requirement into his Dissertation Requirement.
+If the candidate qualifies in the secondary emphasis at a primary level proficiency, he or she may, with the approval of the doctoral committee and the department chairman of the primary and secondary areas, incorporate the secondary creative requirement into the Dissertation Requirement.